Seven Knights

 Seven Knights (Korean: 세븐나이츠; RR: Sebeun Naicheu, セブンナイツ) is a series of online free-to-play role-playing game created by Netmarble.
 The first game was released for Android and iOS devices in March 2014 in South Korea and in February 2016 worldwide.
 A realistic sequel mobile game Seven Knights 2 was released in November 2020, in addition to having a Microsoft Windows version's beta was released a month later in 2021 before the version's full release.
-A massively multiplayer online role-playing game game Seven Knights Revolution was released in South Korea in July 2022.
+A massively multiplayer online role-playing game Seven Knights Revolution was released in South Korea in July 2022.

-An anime television series adaptation by Liden Films and DOMERICA titled Seven Knights Revolution: Hero Successor aired from April 5 to June 21, 2021.
+An anime television series adaptation by Liden Films and Domerica titled Seven Knights Revolution: Hero Successor aired from April 5 to June 21, 2021.

-A remake version of the first game, The Seven Knights was announced on March 2, 2023, after the announcement of service termination of the first game global services.
-Follow the same story line of the frist game, but change main character view to Four Emperror Lord, Ace.
-It was built on lastest version of Unreal Engine 5, with using same character design and pixel shadder of Seven Knight Revolution.
-It was plan to launch in South Korea on Q4 2023.
-This is a result of a remaster version of the first game that Netmarble Nexus was announced on 2022.
+A remake version of the first game, The Seven Knights or Seven Knights Re:Birth was announced on March 2, 2023, after the announcement of service termination of the first game global services.
+Follow the same story line of the first game, but change main character view to Four Emperor Lord, Ace.
+It was built on latest version of Unreal Engine 5, with using same character design and pixel shadder of Seven Knight Revolution.
+It was planned to launch globally on the first half of 2025, but Netmarble decided to release Seven Knight Re:Birth only in South Korea in May 15, 2025.
+This is a result of a remaster version of the first game that Netmarble Nexus was announced in 2022.

-Anime Premise
+Anime premise

 Long ago, the evil goddess Nestra and her cult, Physis, attempted to destroy the world until they were stopped by the Seven Knights, warriors chosen by the goddess Serrass.
 Generations later, the Seven Knights are worshipped as heroes by Granseed Academy, an institution that trains the next generation of warriors.
 Granseed's student council is the next generation of Seven Knights, and they channel the power of the original heroes through the process of Succession, which bonds the soul of the current hero with the soul of the original hero with a special card.
 This new generation of Seven Knights enters into conflict with Physis, which is spreading its influence throughout the world yet again.